-Someone who knows a little bit more will say that when the Moon is between Earth and the Sun, it is eclipse time.
+Someone who knows a little more about eclipse will say that when the moon is between earth and the sun, it is eclipse time.
 You can point out that the students have been placed at different heights to avoid such a situation.
 Then you can say that though the Moon is in the same direction as the Sun with respect to Earth, it is not exactly in a straight line.
-Also, you can use this as point of reference later whenever you explain the phenomena of eclipses in the classroom.
+Also, you can use this as point of reference later whenever you discuss the phenomena of eclipses in the classroom.